kevinamiri/Instructgpt-prompts/readme.md

   - Write a paragraph on the history of [keyword, topic, or subject…]
   - Write a personal reflection on [keyword, topic, or subject…]
   - Write a persuasive essay on [keyword, topic, or subject…]
-  - Write a persuasive speech about [keyword, topic, or subject…]
   - Write a recipe for [keyword, topic, or subject…]
   - Write a response to the following [keyword, topic, or subject…]
   - Write a review of [product, subject ... ]